01-edu/public/subjects/fishandchips/README.md

-## Fishandchips
+## fishandchips

 ### Instructions

-Write a function called `Fishandchips()` Write a function that takes an integer and returns a string.
+Write a function called `Fishandchips` that takes an integer and returns a string.

 - If the number is divisible by 3, print `chips` followed by a newline `\n`.
 - If the number is divisible by 2 and 3, print `fish and chips` followed by a newline `\n`.